 Section 22.3.
-As compensation for each of the holidays all employees shall receive their regular rate of pay equal to the length of their scheduled work day.
-Employees who work during a holiday will receive their holiday pay for every hour worked in addition to one and a half (1 1⁄2) times their regular rate of pay for each hour actually worked.
+As compensation for each of the holidays all employees shall receive their regular rate of pay equal to the length of their scheduled workday not to exceed ten (10) hours.

 Section 22.4.
-Employees may elect to earn compensatory time in lieu of pay for holiday hours worked.
-When the university president recognizes a National Holiday declared by the President of the United States and/or ORC 325.19 is amended, all bargaining unit members shall receive additional "Holiday Pay" as defined in this Article.
+When the university president recognizes a National Holiday declared by the President of the United States and/or ORC 325.19 is amended, all bargaining unit members shall receive additional "Holiday Pay" as defined in this Article, Section 22.1.
+Section 22.5.